dfoderick/fullcycle/README.md

 sudo chmod +x ~/bin/fcm*
 ```
 Currently, a Telgram account is required to get updates about mining operations, photos and temperature.
-If you don't already have an account go to https://telegram.org/ to get set up and get you api key.
+If you don't already have an account go to https://telegram.org/ to get set up and get your api key.
-Make any required changes to services.
+Make any required changes to services.config.
 Be very careful to make sure the file is valid json!
 ```
 sudo nano ~/fullcycle/fullcyclepy/backend/config/services.conf